heemanglee/awesome-ai-tutorials/claude/commands/commit.md

    - For each group, create a separate commit
    - Generate appropriate commit messages based on the changes
    - Use conventional commit format when appropriate
+   - **IMPORTANT**: Do not include Claude Code attribution in commit messages

 ## Grouping Logic